MicrosoftDocs/SupportArticles-docs/Office/Client/word/object-not-appear-in-word-2010.md

 3. Under **Show document content**, click to clear the **Show Picture Placeholders** check box.
 4. Click **OK**.

-> [!NOTE]
-> The **Picture Placeholders** option does not affect pictures or objects when you use a Wrapping style option other than the **In line with text** option.
-The **Picture Placeholders** option affects pictures and objects when you use the **In line with text** option in all views except the Full Screen Reading view.

-### You are experiencing problems with the video driver
+### You are experiencing issues with the video driver

-If you experience this problem frequently, you may have a problem with the video driver settings or with the Windows Display Properties settings.
-If the previous workarounds do not resolve the problem, try the following workarounds.
+If you experience this issue frequently, you may have an issue with the video driver settings or with the Windows Display Properties settings.
+If the previous workarounds do not resolve the issue, try the following workarounds.

 #### Change the Color quality setting or the screen resolution of the current video driver